Tecoma stans: Description

-Tecoma stans is a semi-evergreen shrub that can grow to a small tree 6 to 9 meters high.
+Tecoma stans is a semi-evergreen shrub or small tree, growing up to 10 m tall.
 It features opposite odd-pinnate green leaves, with 3 to 13 serrate, 8- to 10-cm-long leaflets.
 The leaflets, glabrous on both sides, have a lanceolate blade 2–10 cm long and 1–4 cm wide, with a long acuminate apex and a wedge-shaped base.

 The large, showy, golden yellow, trumpet-shaped flowers are in clusters at the ends of branches.
 The corolla of the flower is bell- to funnel-shaped, five-lobed (weakly two-lipped), often reddish-veined in the throat and is 3.5 to 8.5 cm long.
-Flowering takes place all year round.
+Flowering takes place from spring to fall, but more profusely from spring to summer.

 The fruits, narrow capsules, arise from two carpels and are up to 25 cm long.
 A fruit contains many yellow seeds with membranopus wings; when the fruit opens upon ripening, these seed are spread by the wind (anemochory).
 The flowers attract bees, butterflies, and hummingbirds.
 Apart from sexually by seed, Tecoma stans can also be reproduced asexually by stem cuttings.

 Habitat

 Tecoma stans is native to the Americas.
 It extends from the southern United States through Mexico, Central America, and the Antilles to northern Venezuela, and through the Andes mountain range to northern Argentina.
 It was introduced in southern Africa, India, and Hawaii.
+It is evergreen in moist and warmer regions, but is deciduous in more temperate regions that have a pronounced dry season.

 Yellow trumpetbush is a ruderal species, readily colonizing disturbed, rocky, sandy, and cleared land and occasionally becoming an invasive weed.
 It thrives in a wide variety of ecosystems, from high altitude temperate forests and tropical deciduous and evergreen forests, to xerophilous scrub and the intertropical littoral.
 It quickly colonizes disturbed, rocky, sandy, and cleared fields.
 The species prefers dry and sunny regions of the coast.